Fencing Rules And Regulations

 All athletes must wear complete protective clothing in order to ensure security and safety.

-The fencing gear is composed by a mask, jacket, plastron, glove for the weapon-hand, breeches, socks and shoes.
+The fencing gear is composed of a mask, jacket, plastron, glove for the weapon-hand, breeches, socks and shoes.
 Women must also wear a breast protector.

 Electric fencing also requires a body cord, and for foil and sabre, specific mask, mask cord and a lamé.
 This allows the scoring machine to properly work and signalize every time there is a touch.